I often get asked by bloggers and business owners how I get so many media mentions.

 The media outlets that have featured me include both international and local outlets, such as CNN International, Cosmopolitan UK, Business Insider, CBS Business Network, Channel News Asia, Simply Her Magazine (including a photoshoot and double page feature), Asia One, Sun-Herald, The Sunday Age, OMY Singapore, The Straits Times, Today, My Paper, Lianhe Zaobao, Lianhe Wanbao, and 938 Live radio.
 I’ve been on production sets before and I’ve had media representatives at my home before too.

-In today’s article, I’d like to share tips on how to get (constant) media coverage for your blog, business, or startup.
+In today’s article, I share tips on how to get (constant) media coverage for your blog, business, or startup.
 I figure that the information will be highly useful for those of you who want to increase awareness of your work.
-Unlike what some might think, traditional media definitely still has its reach and its audience; besides, the ideas in this article can be applied to getting media coverage online too.
+Unlike what some might think, traditional media still has its reach and audience.
+The ideas in this article can apply to getting media coverage online too.

-If you have just started your business, you are totally new in what you do, and you know nobody in the media industry, you have to proactively reach out to the media to get the word out about your business.
+If you have just started your business, you are totally new in what you do, and you don’t know anyone in the media industry, you have to proactively reach out to the media to get the word out about your business.

-The standard protocol to do this is to write a press release and send it to the media outlet.
+The standard way to do this is to write a press release and send it to the media outlet.
 This process applies to magazines, newspapers, radio shows, and TV segments.
-I will teach you how to do this in five steps, along with tips on how to maximize your chances of media pickup in each step.
+I will teach you how to do this in five steps, along with tips to maximize your chances of media pickup in each step.

 Step 1: Select Media Outlets that Match Your Message